sparckles/Robyn/docs/features.md

     return jsonify(query_data)
 ```

 ## Events

-You can add startup and shutdown events in robyn.
+You can add startup and shutdown events in Robyn.
 These events will execute before the requests have started serving and after the serving has been completed.

 ```python
 async def startup_handler():
     print("Starting up")

 app.startup_handler(startup_handler)

 @app.shutdown_handler
 def shutdown_handler():